sesam/SkypeExport/README.md

 ## Compiling

 * Windows compilation is done using Visual Studio or the compiler of your choice.
-* Mac OS X and Linux compilation is done using the included shell scripts.
+* Mac OS X and Linux compilation is done using the included shell scripts: cd src/SkypeExport/_gccbuild/linux && ./build_linux.sh

 ## Quick Guide